 Here are some examples of bad timing for discussing key relationship issues or challenges:

-· When you can be interrupted by cell phone or neighbor ringing at the door
+When you can be interrupted by cell phone or neighbor ringing

 Do you recognize any of these?

-Because you often catch each other off guard and there is not enough space to actually solve or discuss an issue in depth.
+Because you might catch each other off guard and there is not enough space to actually solve or discuss an issue in depth.

 So, what are good timings?